-If you tend to get bored with a workout, search out free podcasts, TV shows and online videos or head to the library for videos and books.
+If you tend to get bored with a workout, search out free podcasts, TV shows and online videos or check the library for videos and books.
 You can switch to another program easily as soon as you get tired of your current one, or vary your routines daily to avoid burnout.

 6. Use student facilities and programs.

-7. Join a sports team.
+7. Join or create a team.

 8. Become a friend of dogs.